KarimAdel-1/The-Atomic-Blog/README.md

-To add icons beside each title in the README, you can use emojis.
-Here's the updated README with icons beside each title:

----

 # ⚛️ The Atomic Blog

 Welcome to The Atomic Blog!
 This is a simple React application that simulates a blog where users can create, search, and archive posts.
 The app also features a "fake dark mode" for a touch of aesthetic.